Academic year 2022/23

 The ILR is an administrative data collection system designed primarily for operational use in order to fund training providers for learners in FE and on apprenticeship programmes.
 We publish a high volume of FE statistics using provisional, in year data and use latest data as soon as available despite not being ‘final’.
 This enables us to provide the earliest picture of FE performance and allows users to assess the impact of government-funded provision and hold the ‘system’ to account.

-The FE and skills data in this release are based on the tenth ILR data return from FE and apprenticeship providers for the 2022/23 academic year, which was taken in June 2023.
+The FE and skills data in this release are based on the final ILR data return from FE and apprenticeship providers for the 2023/24 academic year, which was taken in October 2024.

 National achievement rate tables data